 My experience at Grove was amazing.
 I will never forget my time on the A.S.T.E.E trips whether it was exploring the seas in the Caribbean, or helping out an impoverished community in El Salvador.
 I made some great friendships with students and staff at Grove that I will always cherish.
 Living at Grove taught me how to structure my daily routine.
 I learned to set aside time for studying, and fitness, and spending time with family and friends.

 Recently I have had the opportunity to see Grove from a different perspective.
-I was a care staff at Grove in the summer of 2014 before my senior year of college.
-I recently began working as a care staff again in May 2015.
-I have just finished applying to Master’s in Social Work programs for summer/fall 2016 and I know that the experience of working at the Grove School will look great on a resume and help prepare me for the social work field.
+I was a care staff at Grove in the summer before my senior year of college.
+I have just finished applying to Master’s in Social Work programs for summer/fall and I know that the experience of working at the Grove School will look great on a resume and help prepare me for the social work field.

 Working as a care staff continues to be an unbelievable experience.
 I learned that Grove is not only a great place to help children but also a great place to work.
 I have gained an even greater appreciation for Grove while working as a care staff.
 Throughout my life I have attended many different schools, I have worked in and interned in many different institutions.
 With that being said I truly believe that The Grove School is special organization with a unique environment.